ProvableHQ/leo/documentation/guides/workspaces.md

 workspace member glob `programs/*` in <root> matched no packages
 ```

-A literal entry pointing at a missing directory still errors, so explicit paths remain strictly validated.
-Literal entries are resolved before globs and members are deduplicated by canonical path, so a directory matched by both a literal entry and a glob is only included once.
+A literal entry for a missing directory still causes an error.
+Thus, Leo strictly validates explicit paths.
+Leo resolves literal entries before globs and removes duplicate canonical paths.
+It includes a directory only once when a literal entry and glob both match it.

 ### Adding Members